thecil/EOSCoding/EOSIO CLI commands.md

 # EOSIO CLI commands

-Some stuffs to copy/paste in future for CLEOS node on LINUX.
+Snippets to copy/paste in future for CLEOS node on LINUX.

 ## Creating wallet